MAGMAS AND VOLCANOES - PHILIPP RUPRECHT

 Alex Holmwood (B.Sc., Hamilton 2019; M.Sc., UNR 2023)

 Alex studied the hydrothermal-magmatic system of Majuba Hill, NV to understand the processes leading up to this Cu-Sn deposit.
-Alex 's primary advisor is Dr. Matthieu Harlaux (former NBMG, UNR).
+Alex 's primary advisor was Dr. Matthieu Harlaux (former NBMG, UNR).

 Johanna Scheck (UNR/DAAD Exchange student from University of Kiel, Germany, 2021)